Rubber (2010 film): Production

 The effects of the tire moving were done via practical effects such as remote controls.
-Director Quentin Dupieux has noted that due to the inherent "emptiness" of a tire that making a remote-controlled tire was difficult as "you can’t really hide the mechanisms well".
+Director Quentin Dupieux has noted that due to the inherent "emptiness" of a tire, making a remote-controlled tire was difficult as "you can’t really hide the mechanisms well".
 CGI effects were used for the shots of heads exploding; during filming Dupieux used practical effects, but he was unhappy with the results.

 During the writing process, the tire, Robert, was designed solely as a bad guy with no redeeming qualities.
 While shooting, however, Dupieux determined that this was the wrong approach realizing "there’s nothing evil about a tire" based partly on early camera tests.
 Robert was reworked to be "more like a stupid dog".
 The 2008 animated film WALL-E, specifically the first act, was also an influence on the character.

 The film begins with Lieutenant Chad making a speech about how events in movies often happen for "no reason".
 Dupieux has stated he was inclined to put that speech in because he was not interested in explaining how the tire came to life, although he knew such a setup would be expected.
 The meta element of the film came organically, as Dupieux quickly grew tired of writing about a killer tire.
 He was partly influenced by an experience where he snuck into a theater playing his previous film Steak only to find that no one else was in the theater, which he noted was "kind of scary."